-We have audited the AFIB project released on March 2021 to discover issues and identify potential security vulnerabilities in AFIB Project.
+We have audited the VersoToken project released in March 2021 to discover issues and identify potential security vulnerabilities in VersoToken Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with some low-risk issues.

-The issues found in the AFIB smart contract code do not pose a considerable risk.
+The issues found in the VersoToken smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are some arithmetic operation issues, a floating pragma is set, and out-of-bounds array access which the index access expression can cause an exception in case an invalid array index value is used.
-The current pragma Solidity directive is ""^0.6.12"".
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are some arithmetic operation issues, a floating pragma is set, and a state variable visibility is not set.
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.